CMU-Perceptual-Computing-Lab/openpose/doc/library_how_to_develop.md

             1. Comment `#ifndef NDEBUG` and its else and endif.
     2. Call OpenPose with `--logging_level 0 --disable_multi_thread`.
     3. At this point you have an idea of in which file class the segmentation fault is coming from.
 Now you can further isolate the error by iteratively adding the following line all over the code until you find the exact position of the segmentation fault: `log("", Priority::Low, __LINE__, __FUNCTION__, __FILE__);`
-    4. After you have found the segmentation fault, remember to remove all the extra `log()` calls that you temporaryly added.
+    4. After you have found the segmentation fault, remember to remove all the extra `log()` calls that you temporarily added.